oaknational/Retool-Helpers/README.md

 ## To Do

+- Add publishing to npm to release creation workflow.
 - Use an actual browser compatible test framework for the browser tests.
-- Test in CI.
-- Automate semantic versioning and release creation, including publishing new releases to npm.

 ## Development